Gakuto Wakabayashi

-Gakuto Wakabayashi (若林 楽人, Wakabayashi Gakuto) is a Japanese professional baseball outfielder for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He has previously played in NPB for the Saitama Seibu Lions.
+Gakuto Wakabayashi (若林 楽人, Wakabayashi Gakuto) is a Japanese professional baseball outfielder for the Saitama Seibu Lions of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Yomiuri Giants.

 Career

 Saitama Seibu Lions

 Wakabayashi made his NPB debut for the Saitama Seibu Lions on March 26, 2021.

 Wakabayashi played in 19 games for the Lions in 2024, batting .129/.156/.274 with three home runs, five RBI, and two stolen bases.

 Yomiuri Giants

 On June 24, 2024, Wakabayashi was traded to the Yomiuri Giants in exchange for Seiya Matsubara.